 Contractors insurance refers to multiple policies that cover risks general contractors and other contractors face.
 Some insurers combine key coverages, like general liability and commercial property, into a business owner’s policy (BOP) for a lower rate.
 Standalone general liability policies might cost $350 to $1,500, but contractors can usually get BOPs for $400 to $700 a year.

 Applying for contractors insurance used to be a cumbersome task that took weeks.
-But Hiscox’s online application is fast and easy allowing you to get the coverage you need at an affordable price.
-Get your free, no-obligation quote online in minutes.
+But CoverWallet’s online platform is quick and easy, allowing you to get fast quotes from top carriers at a low cost.
+Complete a free, no-obligation questionnaire online and get covered in minutes.

 How Contractors Insurance Works

 Providers don’t offer a policy called contractors insurance.
 They sell individual policies, like general liability, commercial property, and builder’s risk, and you select the policies that best fit your operations.
 Many providers bundle contractors insurance into a business owner’s policy (BOP).
 That way, they can offer important coverages at a discounted rate.

 BOPs typically include general liability and commercial property insurance.
 General liability insurance covers the cost of third-party lawsuits, and commercial property pays to repair or replace your business property when it’s damaged by a covered event.
 For contractors, insurers may include other essential policies, like commercial auto and workers’ compensation.

 Contractors who want low-cost coverage and need quick access to certificates of insurance